What health precautions should my camper take before coming to Camp?

-Because we are not requiring everyone to be vaccinated, and currently there is no vaccine available for those under 16, we must continue to require mask wearing.
-With the age restriction, most of our campers won’t even be able to be vaccinated before attending camp.
-It is uncertain if vaccinated individuals can transmit the virus.
-Wearing masks also helps encourage those who have not been vaccinated to continue wearing masks.
+Because we are not requiring everyone to be vaccinated, and currently there is no vaccine available for those under 12, we must continue to require mask wearing.
+With the age restriction, and only recent approval of vaccinations for ages 12-15 around half of our campers won’t even be able to be vaccinated before attending camp.
+Vaccinated people wearing masks also helps encourage those who have not been vaccinated to continue wearing masks.

 What if I or my camper has gotten the vaccine?